juliachelsie/Rock-Paper-Scissor/README.md

 - No errors were returned when passing through the official Jigsaw validator
 ![CSS](https://github.com/juliachelsie/Rock-Paper-Scissor/blob/main/documentation/CSSvalidator.PNG)

+- **JavaScript**
+- No errors or warnings were returned when passing through the official JSHint validator.

 ### Lighthouse

 - I used Lighthouse within the Chrome Developer Tools to test performance, accesibility, best practices and SEO of the website for both desktop and mobile.